The right way to bottle feed

 • Note that the tip of the nipple (closest to the baby’s mouth) should be full of milk.

-• Pay attention to signs that the baby needs to take a pause or break from feeding.
-If it seems the baby needs one, gently remove the bottle from their mouth or tilt the bottle back so the milk flow stops.
+• Pay attention to signs that the baby needs a pause or break from feeding.
+If it seems the baby needs one, gently remove the bottle from their mouth or tilt the bottle back to stop the milk flow.
 Offer the baby the option to continue feeding if they’re interested.

-•How long should a feed take?
-Usually, it should take no less than 10 minutes and no more than 20 minutes.
-A maximum time of 30 minutes is typically recommended.
+• How long should a feed take?
+Generally, it should take no less than 10 minutes and no more than 20 minutes.
+A maximum of 30 minutes is typically recommended.
 Babies become more efficient as they grow and get stronger.

-• There should always be some milk left in the bottle, meaning the baby controlled how much they eat, rather than the feeding ending because the milk ran out.
-If the baby consistently finishes the entire portion, start preparing a bigger portion.
+• There should always be some milk left in the bottle, meaning the baby controlled how much they ate, rather than the feeding ending because the milk ran out.
+If the baby consistently finishes the entire portion, start preparing a larger portion.

 • When the feeding ends, remove the bottle from the baby’s mouth.
-Do not leave the bottle with milk or any sweetened drink in their mouth, especially while they are sleeping (this can cause suffocation and tooth decay).
+Do not leave the bottle with milk or any sweetened drink in their mouth, especially while they are sleeping, as this can cause suffocation and tooth decay.

 • What about burping?
 Is it a must?
 Absolutely not.
-When mealtime ends, hold the baby upright, with their back against you, and gently pat their back so they may exhale a little air.
-Often, parents place their baby over their shoulder after a meal, which in my opinion may sometimes cause the baby to throw up.
+When mealtime ends, hold the baby upright, with their back against you, and gently pat their back to help them release any trapped air.
+Often, parents place their baby over their shoulder after a meal, which, in my opinion, may sometimes cause the baby to vomit.

 For comments and questions, please register